Lucille Ball: Personal life

-Death
+Illness and death

 On April 18, 1989, Ball was admitted to Cedars-Sinai Medical Center in Los Angeles after experiencing chest pains.
-She was diagnosed with a dissecting aortic aneurysm and underwent surgery to repair her aorta and successfully install an aortic valve replacement that lasted seven hours.
+She was diagnosed with a dissecting aortic aneurysm near her heart and underwent a 7-hour surgery to repair her aorta and successfully install an aortic valve replacement.

-Shortly after dawn on April 26, Ball awoke with severe back pain, then lost consciousness; she died at 5:47 a.m.
-PDT at the age of 77.
-Doctors determined that Ball had succumbed to a ruptured abdominal aortic aneurysm not directly related to her surgery.
+On Wednesday, April 26, while still in the hospital, Ball awoke with severe back pain, then lost consciousness and died at 5:47 a.m.
+PDT.
+Doctors determined that she had succumbed to a ruptured abdominal aortic aneurysm.
+They also learned the area of the aorta operated on the week prior had no bearing on the abdominal tear.